 The result of this code is the following image.

-The first thing that you might notice is the use of to in stead of -- to connect the coordinates together.
-This command works in exactly the same way, but when using to we can add options to the connecting command.
+we can add options to the connecting command.
 For the green line we give two options, firstly the angle (in degrees) at which the line departs from the first coordinate, and secondly the angle at which the line arrives at the second coordinate.
 The blue line is a so called Bézier curve, this is a line defined by its begin and end points together with a number of support points (in this case one) that in effect draw the line toward themselves.
 In TikZ these types of lines can be defined with either one or two support points.
 In the example below we give the code to draw a Bézier curve with two support points.

 \begin{tikzpicture}